Creating a Project with Maven

 In addition to regular Maven, you can use any Maven-compatible build or dependency management system, such as Ivy or Gradle.
 For Gradle, see the Gradle Vaadin Plugin.
-Vaadin Plugin for Eclipse uses Ivy for resolving dependencies in Vaadin projects, and it should provide you with the basic Ivy configuration.

 Working from Command-Line

 You can create a new Maven project with the following command (given in one line):

 $ mvn archetype:generate \ -DarchetypeGroupId=com.vaadin \ -DarchetypeArtifactId=vaadin-archetype-application \ -DarchetypeVersion=8.x.x \ -DgroupId=com.pany \ -DartifactId=project-name \ -Dversion=0.1 \ -Dpackaging=war

 The group ID of the archetype is com.vaadin for Vaadin archetypes.

 The archetype ID.
 See the list of available archetypes in "Overview of Maven Archetypes".

 Version of the archetype to use.
 For prerelease versions it should be the exact version number, such as 8.0.0.beta2.

 A Maven group ID for your project.
 It is normally your organization domain name in reverse order, such as com.example.
 The group ID is also used as a prefix for the Java package in the sources, so it should be Java compatible - only alphanumerics and an underscore.

 Identifier of the artifact, that is, your project.
 The identifier may contain alphanumerics, minus, and underscore.
 It is appended to the group ID to obtain the Java package name for the sources.
 For example, if the group ID is com.example and artifact ID is myproject, the project sources would be placed in com.example.myproject package.